rootdraws/district0x-Grant-Farms/README.md

 <b>Example:</b>

 Root Cultivates his <a href="https://etherscan.io/address/0xbeC346627bA83b471d5ab171618274c5333F9f37">$SKULL Community Garden Plot</a> with 8 Harvests a year.
-Each Harvest, he contributes more to the Plot, growing it in size, and maybe even qualifying for greater $SKULL LP Rewards. <a href="https://beta.cent.co/skeenee/+hhaemj"[Oct '20 $SKULL Report]</a>
+Each Harvest, he contributes more to the Plot, growing it in size, and maybe even qualifying for greater $SKULL LP Rewards. <a href="https://beta.cent.co/skeenee/+hhaemj" -- Oct '20 $SKULL Report details LP Reward levels for $SKULL Pools.</a>

-But each time he has a harvest, he knows that seeding the META Garden is important, because then, each year during the <b>HARVEST FESTIVAL</b>, the Yield from the META Garden is used to support a challeng focused on creating Creative Commons Zero Artwork designed to support GITCOIN / GITCOIN projects.
+Each time Root has a harvest, he knows that seeding the META Garden is important, because each year during the <b>HARVEST FESTIVAL</b>, the Yield from the META Garden is used to support a challeng focused on creating Creative Commons Zero Artwork designed to support GITCOIN / GITCOIN projects.

 What this essentially means, is that each art community that is being lead in challenges by a Community Gardener, will be targeting their community funds, as rewards, for participating in a GITCOIN Focused Challenge.

+The Harvest Festival is a great mythic time, where the Hero Slays Moloch, God of Coordination Failure.

 Over time, the META Garden will increase in size and capacity, essentially providing yet another pillar of stability to each of these projects that provide Liquidity Rewards, and due to the collective nature of the META Garden, that 20 ETH Liquidity Reward for the SKULL - ETH Pool may become a bit more within reach.